 Graduates from this course will be ready to jump into a variety of advertising, communications and digital marketing roles.

-"The links with our Marketing Expert Panel mean there's always an opportunity to ask what's changed and what's new in the campaigns you've been working on?' and to bring that up-to-the-minute input into the course." – Patricia Harris, director of studies
+'The links with our Marketing Expert Panel mean there's always an opportunity to ask what's changed and what's new in the campaigns you've been working on?' and to bring that up-to-the-minute input into the course.' - Dr Patricia Harris

 You do not need to have a background in business to study this course, but you will need to have a strong interest in gaining a masters in advertising and marketing communications.